daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-03-01-PocHistone-28-Samples-Sequencing-Prep.md

 ![](https://raw.githubusercontent.com/daniellembecker/DanielleBecker_Lab_Notebook/master/images/20210301_28_samples_sequence_layout.png)

-- Made 57ul of diluted 10uM stock FORF to 3.2uM
+- Made 57ul of diluted 10uM stock PocHistone F to 3.2uM
 - Added 38.76ul of ultra pure water to 1 PCR tube
-- Added 18.24ul of 10uM FORF primer to tube
+- Added 18.24ul of 10uM PocHistone F primer to tube
 - Vortexed and centrifuged to mix
 - Added 2ul of 3.2uM primer to each of the 28 wells of the 96-well plate